mtmacdonald/docgen/src/docs/running.md

 ﻿Overview
 --------

-DocGen is a command-line tool which takes plain text input files and outputs a static website.
+DocGen is a command-line (CLI) tool which takes plain text or [markdown](https://www.markdownguide.org/) input files and outputs a static website.
+It also optionally outputs a PDF copy of the website content.

+DocGen works by transforming an input directory (source files) into an output directory (website + PDF).

 Command-line usage
 ------------------